BY R.D. Miller

 In 2005, Jamaica hosted the first China-Caribbean trade fair and this pattern remains, while the people who elected these decision-makers have no say in what is next.

+Is this a one person marriage?
 The lack of transparency, accountability, even corruption, and ignorance often reported has caused frustration for numerous locals.
 You can’t have an expansion of trade agreement, and only to find your international competitiveness reduced, and no long-term economic gains for the local people to improve their standard of living.

 Some argued that when they arrived, they brought their staff, and locals are not employed in any leadership positions to earn a good salary.
 They may have contributed to today’s lower employment rates as reported, but poverty remains high due to underemployment, low skills job, less employee protection from low wages being offered.